 The following information lists the details and contact information for suspending your cell phone service during a military deployment if you are a customer of the following companies.
 We only listed the top 5 cell phone carriers by size, as they combine for over 95% of the US cell phone market.
 Bonus note: Each of the major cell phone providers also offer military discounts.

 You can cancel or suspend your AT&T contract if you are deployed or transferred outside of AT&T’s coverage area for 90 days or longer.
 This is a free service, but you will need to inform the AT&T customer service rep that you are suspending or canceling your account due to military obligations.
 If your deployment or transfer is less than 90 days, you can suspend your service.

 - Cancel service without holding your number.

 - Cancel service, hold on to your number, and reactivate your service within 39 months.
-After 39 months, your service is permanently cancelled and you’ll lose your number.
+After 39 months, your service is permanently canceled and you’ll lose your number.